Places in Sweden No Traveler Should Miss!

 Also in Malmö is Lilla Torg, or "Little Square."
-Lilla Torg is the one of the city's main meeting spots.
-Within the square is Hedmanska Gården, a beautiful location that hosts summer concerts, pulling in locals wishing to listen to music and dine in Lilla Torg's wonderful restaurants.
+Lilla Torg is one of the city's main meeting spots.
+Within the square is Hedmanska Gården, a beautiful location that hosts summer concerts, pulling in locals wishing to listen to music and dine in Lilla Torg's restaurants.

 Off the Beaten Path